Anxiety & Complex-PTSD

-While working with clients during my intern year, I noticed the connection between anxiety and a history of sexual trauma.
-But more often than not, the presenting reason for therapy was anxiety or symptoms of PTSD, not a sexual assault.
+Although I work with clients for anxiety from many life stressors, most of my work with anxiety has been with clients that have experienced sexual trauma.
+When I began working with clients for sexual trauma, I noticed the connection between anxiety disorders and a history of sexual trauma.
+But more often than not, the presenting reason for therapy was anxiety symptoms or symptoms of PTSD, not a sexual assault.
 I also realized that this is a connection that is difficult to make when it is happening to you.
 In these instances, there are times when stress or anxiety therapy transitions to sex therapy or sexual trauma therapy.

 Anxious or irritable without a discernible reason